wp-plugins/dynamic-dates/readme.txt

 Add an always up-to-date copyright notice, or the date of your next monthly poker game.

-See the FAQ for all the possibilties.
+See [examples on my website](http://programmer.jasonhendriks.com/dynamic-dates/dynamic-dates-examples/).
+See the FAQ for instructions on use.